 In what was once an amicable relationship based solely on trade, New Zealand is increasingly finding itself caught up in the growing tensions between Australia and Beijing.

-The Five Eyes – the anglosphere nations of the United States, United Kingdom, Canada, Australia and New Zealand – criticized Beijing’s increasing encroachment of Hong Kong.
-Zhao Lijian, the spokesman for the Chinese Foreign Ministry, had some words for the Five Eyes.
+The Five Eyes – the anglosphere nations of the United States, United Kingdom, Canada, Australia and New Zealand – recently criticized Beijing’s increasing encroachment of Hong Kong.
+Zhao Lijian.

 In what was once an amicable relationship based solely on trade, New Zealand is increasingly finding itself not only caught between China and the West, but caught up in the growing tensions between Australia and Beijing.